orbs-network/orbs-ethereum-contracts-v1/rewards-distribution/ethereum/client/README.md

 * Have the distribution event name
 * Run npm install, have truffle config up to date and relevant to your system
 * Ensure that the `truffle-config` is configured and that all environment variables are valid (ethereum url, mnemonic and so on)
+* We recommend using infura for the ethereum url
 * **Check the gas prices and adjust it in the truffle config**
 * Working in batches of 50, a full batch will cost ~1.1M gas
-* Registering the batches will also cost ~1.5M gas
+* When registering the batches use a very high gas limit of 1.5M gas
 * Create a new wallet (mnemonic) for executing the batches, ensure that the addressing scheme matches the address where the ether was sent to.
+Update the new mnemonic information in the truffle config.

 ## Creating the batches
 To begin working, in a terminal, navigate to the root of truffle project under `rewards-distribution/ethereum`